 That’s all for the prep work, now you’re ready to cook: heat a bit of vegetable oil in a non-stick pan and fry the chicken.
 Take the chicken out, then fry the vegetables.
 Add the chicken back in, then pour in the sauce and cook until it starts to thicken (this will take just a minute).

 To serve, spoon the filling into fresh lettuce leaves and, if you want to, drizzle a bit of hoisin sauce on top.

 Like Asian-inspired appetizer recipes?
 Check out this Asian Noodle Salad:

-- 1 boneless, skinless chicken breast, cut into 2-inch cubes
+- 1 large boneless, skinless chicken breast, cut into 2-inch cubes

 - 2 teaspoons rice vinegar